 Frederic Neyrat is Associate Professor of Comparative Literature and Mellon-Morgridge Professor of Planetary Humanities at UW-Madison

 He is a French philosopher with expertise in the environmental humanities and contemporary theory.
 He was Program Director at the College International de Philosophie and was also a fellow at Cornell's Society for the Humanities.
-He is a member of the editorial board of the journals Multitudes, Lignes, and Les Cahiers Philosophiques de Strasbourg.
+He is editor of Alienocene and a member of the editorial board of the journals Multitudes, Lignes, and Les Cahiers Philosophiques de Strasbourg.
 Recently, he published Echapper à l’Horreur: Court Traité des Interruptions Merveilleuses (Lignes, 2017), Atopias: Manifesto for a Radical Existentialism (Fordham, 2017) and The Unconstructable Earth: An Ecology of separation (Fordham, 2018).

 -Literature and Materialisms (Routledge)